SMerrony/dashera/README.md

 numeric keypad enter key (if present).
 * The DASHER 'Hold' key is available from both the GUI 'Hold' button and the PC-style 'Pause' button (if present).
+* The BELL sound will only work if DasherA is started from a terminal supporting such an event, or if the windowing system permits Window Beeps.
+In Mint 20, the critical setting is Accessibility => Keyboard => Event Feedback => Sound to use for window alerts.